 Now is the perfect time to get this card.
 You can earn the initial bonus at the start of 2020 – at just the right time to maximize the length of time a companion pass will be valid.

 Getting approved for the card, of course, likely requires that you haven’t signed up for 5 or more new cards in the last 24 months.
-One piece of good news though is that getting a small business card from Chase (or Citi or American Express) doesn’t count towards or increase the total number of cards in your 5/24 numerator.
+One piece of good news though is that getting a small business card from Chase like the Southwest Rapid Rewards® Performance Business Credit Card doesn’t count towards or increase the total number of cards in your 5/24 numerator.